PratikWayase/system-design-Handbook/README.md

 #### How to move from monolithic to microservices?

 1)Identify Components :-

 Analyze the monolithic application to identify its components.

 Determine which parts can be transitioned into independent microservices.

+2) Break Down Business Functions:-

+Decompose the monolith into specific business functions, such as user management, payment processing, or notifications.

+Focus on separating areas with minimal dependencies first.